trumprocket/coin/README.md

 TrumpRocket is the peak in shitcoin technology and memeology.

-For more information, see [https://trumprocket.github.io](https://trumprocket.github.io).
+For more information, see [our website](https://trumprocket.github.io) and [the toilet paper/brown paper.](https://github.com/trumprocket/toiletpaper)

 License
 -------